UniPR-3D: Towards Universal Visual Place Recognition with Visual Geometry Grounded Transformer: Introduction

-All these methods, however, share the fundamental limitation of extracting features from just one single view.
-Multiple views provide broader scene coverage and a richer variety of viewpoints, but multi-view feature aggregation has always been a challenging and relatively unexplored topic~\cite{facil2019condition}.
-However, the recent development of the Visual Geometry Grounded Transformer (VGGT)~\cite{vggt}, a large ViT backbone able to model 3D spatial information from multiple views, has opened new possibilities for leveraging such information in various tasks.
+However, most VPR methods share the fundamental limitation of extracting features from a single view.
+While multiple views provide broader scene coverage and a richer variety of viewpoints, multi-view feature aggregation has always been a challenging and relatively unexplored topic~\cite{facil2019condition}.
+The recent development of the Visual Geometry Grounded Transformer (VGGT)~\cite{vggt}, a large ViT backbone encoding 3D-aware multiview representations, has opened new possibilities for leveraging such input modality in various dwonstream tasks~\cite{song2025accelerating,song2026reconvla,liu2026driveva}.
 Building on this backbone for feature extraction, we introduce in this paper UniPR-3D, the first 3D token-based VPR framework supporting both single-frame and sequence-level place matching.

 Our developments work as follows.
 For single-frame retrieval, we jointly utilize VGGT's 3D tokens and intermediate 2D tokens to construct the place descriptor.
 Based on the differences between token types, we design distinct aggregation strategies.
 For 2D tokens, we select the 2D CLS token, 2D register tokens, and 2D patch tokens for aggregation.
 For the 3D tokens, we discard the camera token (as VPR should be robust to viewpoint changes) and only use the 3D register tokens and 3D patch tokens to ensure stability under viewpoint changes.
 For patch tokens, we adopt an optimal transport approach~\cite{salad} to derive local patch descriptors, while for register tokens, we employ GeM pooling~\cite{gem} to generate their local descriptors.